Kalimuthu-Velappan/SONIC-DOCS/platforms/sysmonitor/sysmonitor.md

 	 - WARN -  80%  of  High CPU
 	 - CRITICAL -  90%  of High CPU

-#### Disk partition Monitoring:
+#### Disk Partition Monitoring:
-   CPU usage of overall system is being monitored.
+   In a long running network operating environment,   CPU usage of overall system is being monitored.
 When the usage crosses the threshold, syslog message is being generated.
 Syslog message is generated with following information.

 Disk Parition Usage:
  - Overall partion usage thresholds are dervied as